chelseadoeleman/dotfiles/README.md

 > git clone https://github.com/chelseadoeleman/dotfiles.git

 Or you can copy the code and enter it in the files .bashrc or .bash_profile.
 If there is no such file you can make one in your home directory ~.

+You can change the promptline by inserting another emoiji.
+Or you want to see a path of directories, then you have to change \W into \w.